immerjs/immer/readme.md

 ## Returning data from producers

 It is not needed to return anything from a producer, as Immer will return the (finalized) version of the `draft` anyway.
-However, it allowed to just `return draft`.
+However, it is allowed to just `return draft`.

-It is also allowed to return abritrarily other data from the producer function.
+It is also allowed to return arbitrarily other data from the producer function.
 But _only_ if you didn't modify the draft.
 This can be useful to produce an entirely new state.
 Some examples:

 ```javascript